 The Agency is authorized to develop and adopt local preferences and admission policies and procedures for admission into the public housing program in lieu of HUD statutes, regulations or other requirements based in the 1937 Act so long as the families assisted qualify as low income, and that the total mix of families assisted meets the requirements of part I.C of the Amended and Restated MTW Agreement.
 The agency is required to revise the Admissions and Continued Occupancy Policy (ACOP), to implement changes in public housing occupancy policy as a result of the MTW program.
 Regardless of changes to the Agency's adopted ACOP policies and procedures, the Agency must comply with Sections I(B)(1) and II(D) of this Agreement.
 The Agency is subject to state and local preferences law.
 This authorization waives certain provisions of Section 3 of the 1937 Act and 24 C.F.R.
-960,206.
+960.206.

-D.4.
+- D. Authorizations Related to Section 8 Housing Choice Vouchers Only - D.4.
 Waiting List Policies